Gregg County, Texas: Education

+Areas in Gladewater, Kilgore, Longview, Pine Tree, Sabine, Spring Hill, and White Oak ISDs (in other words, all of the school districts covering sections of the county) are in the Kilgore Junior College zone.

 Media

 Gregg County is part of the Tyler/Longview/Jacksonville DMA.
 Local media outlets are: KLTV, KTRE-TV, KYTX-TV, KFXK-TV, KCEB-TV, and KETK-TV.

 The Longview News-Journal is the primary newspaper in the county, published in Longview.
 Coverage of the area can also be found in the Tyler Morning Telegraph, based in Tyler, in Smith County.
 The Gladewater Mirror has been published since 1949, first as a daily newspaper and then as a weekly newspaper.